srivenkat13/save-note-chrome-ext/README.md

 ## A simple chrome extension to save Tabs and to-dos

-( this is just a local extension, cannot find on chrome web store)
+( this is just a local extension, you cannot find on chrome web store)

 ### Steps to Install
 - Download the code as zip file and extract it.